script-doodle/termux-biometric/README.md

 We'll edit the `config.fish` file.
 Which is located at `../usr/etc/fish/`

-Run the code below to open the file in editor
+Run the code below to open the file in the editor

 ```
 nano ../usr/etc/fish/config.fish
 ```

-Take your cursor to the very end of editor by scrolling up or by using arrow &darr; button and paste the code below
+Take your cursor to the very end of an editor by scrolling up or by using the arrow &darr; button and paste the code below

 ```
 if termux-fingerprint | grep -q "AUTH_RESULT_FAILURE"; then
  am stopservice com.termux/.app.TermuxService
 end
 ```
-Then execute next few commands accordingly. `CTRL+o` to finish editing, &#9166; to save the file and `CTRL+x` to exit the editor
+Then execute the next few commands accordingly. `CTRL+o` to finish editing, &#9166; to save the file and `CTRL+x` to exit the editor

 ## Conclusion